With January being National Blood Donor Month, you will probably see several requests for blood…

 Quit Smoking & Drinking.
 Easier said than done, right?
 And of course there’s nothing wrong with a glass or two of red wine once a week.
 But by quitting smoking and cutting back on how much you drink, you’ll greatly reduce the inflammatory response?in your body, and significantly reduce your risk of cardiovascular diseases, in particular.

 Get Regular Massages.
 Stress is a major cause of heart attack, stroke, and general dissatisfaction with life.
-What better way to reduce stress?and?promote restful sleep?than with a massage?
+What better way to reduce stress and promote restful sleep than with a massage?
 By getting a regular monthly massage, you’ll find yourself in a better position to deal with your stress, sleep better, and watch your health and energy levels improve.

 Fighting chronic inflammation may require more than a few changes to your lifestyle.
 Even making small changes like flossing every night, going to bed half an hour earlier, eating salmon once a week, and cutting back on the amount of alcohol you drink, can make a huge difference in your health.
 Contact me today to learn more about how a regular massage session will also help you combat chronic inflammation.